lazd/lazd.github.io/source/posts/Splitwolf - Split-screen Wolfenstein 3D.md

   <figcaption>Gamepad sensitivity UI</figcaption>
 </figure>

 After a few fixes for things I broke along the way, I wondered -- could I add support for any gamepad, not just the XBox controller I was using?
-A quick google found [SDL_GameControllerDB](https://github.com/gabomdq/SDL_GameControllerDB), a community sourced database of game controller mappings.
+A quick google found [SDL_GameControllerDB](https://github.com/gabomdq/SDL_GameControllerDB), a community-sourced database of game controller mappings.
 [Adding this in](https://github.com/lazd/wolf4sdl/commit/0aa465768d4b53a2bbb30a1d0202bb78294eb216) made all the other gamepads I tried instantly work, except those with only one stick.
 A [quick fix](https://github.com/lazd/wolf4sdl/commit/090c8438a81aa6189ab9b34356ce00d5fb79ef09) that checks how many axes the controller has and maps accordingly got things working nicely, even on my old NES USB controller, ironically the thing that most closely resembles the good old Gravis Gamepad.

 I added a menu option to [disable moving with the mouse](https://github.com/lazd/wolf4sdl/commit/e54d9320bf41d81c9947e0e5bbda9728db90f2d6) and [the ability to bind strafe left/right and previous/next weapon on the keyboard](https://github.com/lazd/wolf4sdl/commit/2035f7c0dfe80ed5f3158561c90a018f72d40b38) and called it done!